Apple released Blood Oxygen (SpO2) monitoring capability on the Apple Watch Series 6, and it is now featured on most of its latest models.

 Incorporated into the completely redesigned back crystal, this new sensor works in concert with the Blood Oxygen app to determine your blood oxygen level.

 It is possible that the new sensor will bring in additional bells and whistles pertaining to overcoming existing limitations to ECG measurement or dramatically improved accuracy for SpO2 monitoring.

-Withings upcoming Scanwatch (already released in Europe) also allows users to perform an on-demand SpO2 assessment to determine blood oxygen saturation levels.
+Withings Scanwatch also allows users to perform an on-demand SpO2 assessment to determine blood oxygen saturation levels.

 The SpO2 readings also serve as a key input for Sleep Apnea detection on the Withings ScanWatch.

-Garmin’s vivosmart 4 fitness tracker also offers on-demand SpO2 tracking and can be relatively bought for $60 (re-furbished) or a new one can be bought for $100.
+Garmin’s Vivosmart 4 and 5 fitness trackers also offer on-demand SpO2 tracking and can be relatively bought for $60 (refurbished), or a new one can be bought for $100.

 The new biosensor core fuses glass and metal into a single, waterproof plate—an advanced process that’s used on aircraft and submarines.

 This new Biosensor core on the Fitbit sense also helps with EDA Scan.